Selected Publications

 instability: friction or cohesion?

 Katz O., and Reches Z, 2002, Pre-failure damage, time-dependent creep and strength variations of a brittle granite.
 Proceedings 5th Int.
-Conf. on Analysis of Discontinuous Deformation, Ben-Gurion Univ., Balkema, Rotterdam Full text (PDF)
+Conf. on Analysis of Discontinuous Deformation, Ben-Gurion Univ., Balkema, Rotterdam. p.
+189-194.

 Lyakhovsky V., Reches Z., Weinberger R., Scott T. E., 1997, Non-linear elastic behavior of damaged rocks.
 Geophys.
 J. International, vol. 130, 157-166.